 Knowingly failing to provide child support is a separate offense in Las Vegas.
 Depending on the situation it may be prosecuted as a felony carrying thousands of dollars in fines as well as incarceration in Nevada State Prison.
 (NRS 201.020)

 Also note that a conviction for Nevada paternity fraud may rope you into Family Court as well.
 The judge may impose fines and child support payments.
+For further discussion, please see our article on paternity lawsuits in Las Vegas Nevada.

 Charged with a crime?
 Call us . . . .